SVG

 Pie chart

 I created the SVG file with the rectangle in VS Code and then asked co-pilot to: "add a piechart to the svg file".
 It created this example and gave me an explanation of it.
+There are also comments in the SVG file that help me navigate.

 So I asked "is there a 3rd party library that could be used instead of implementing the creation of the chart?"